EqualifyEverything/equalify/CONTRIBUTING.md

 I'm up for any new coding standards!

+As for governance and a code of conduct, checkout my [discussion around governance](https://github.com/bbertucc/equalify/discussions/91).

 ## Usable hooks and patterns.

 Checkout [/models/hooks.php](/models/hooks.php) and the `_scan` pattern in [/actions/scan_all_pages.php](/actions/scan_all_pages.php).